info@growingsmiles.co.uk

 What do you offer your little costumed visitors when they stop by your door?

 Here at Growing Smiles, our focus is on oral health.
-We don’t want to make you that unpopular house on the street that wards off the trick-or-treaters because you have offered them carrot sticks or apple slices, but at the same time we don’t want to add to the statistics of tooth decay in children in the UK, so we thought we would provide a list of tooth friendly suggestions to treat your little visitors.
+We don’t want to make you that unpopular house on the street that wards off the trick-or-treaters because you have offered them carrot sticks or apple slices, but at the same time we don’t want to add to the statistics of tooth decay in children in the UK, so we thought we would offer some tooth friendly suggestions to treat your little visitors.

 Growing Smiles suggestions for tooth friendly Halloween treats: